Hero image

 (0)

-Describe the Battle of Fulford Gate.
-Explain the significance of the Battle of Fulford Gate.
-Lesson Objective: to what extent did the Battle of Fulford Gate open-up England to Harold’s rivals?
-AQA GCSE History: British Depth Studies: Norman England, c1066–c1100 - The Normans: Conquest and Control.
+Describe the Babington Plot, 1586.
+Explain the causes and consequences of the Babington Plot, 1586.
+Lesson Objective: to what extent did a code crack Mary, Queen of Scots?
+AQA GCSE History: British Depth Studies: Elizabethan England, c1568–c1603 - Troubles at Home and Abroad.
 The resources are also suitable for Edexcel, OCR, WJEC GCSE History and iGCSE History.
 The resources that I have created have helped my GCSE History classes to sustain outstanding results over a period of time: 2022 P8: +0.88 and +0.81 2021 P8: +1.42 2020 P8: +0.47 2019 P8: +0.57 My GCSE History classes have also consistently attained the most Grade 9s in any subject and/or class at my current school of over 1300 students.
+In addition, this specific component’s outcomes - Elizabethan England, c1568–c1603 - are consistently above the national average according to AQA Enhanced Results Analysis.
 I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying GCSE History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©

 liam0001liam0001